vierlan/vierlan/README.md

 #

-- 🔭 I’m currently working on my next Ruby on Rails project.
-Finishing Meetspace has given me the inspiration to keep building!
+- 🔭 I’m currently learning Rails 8 and the world of new features there.
+Finishing Caretilt has given me the inspiration to keep building!
+- ✨ My Caretilt Project was the most exciting and challanging to date.
+Connecting to Stripe, Google places and Twilio was a great experience.
 - 🌱 I’m currently learning Ruby on Rails and Javascript.
-After that C# would be a
+After that Scala and Python would be very interesting.
 - 👯 I’m looking to collaborate on full stack projects
 - 🤔 I’m looking for help with Javascript
 - 💬 Ask me about coffee....